raihankhan-rk/OpenSearch-AI/README.md

-# OpenSearch AI Project
+# OpenSearch AI

-OpenSearch is an advanced search engine powered by artificial intelligence.
+OpenSearch AI is an advanced search engine powered by artificial intelligence.
 This project aims to provide a powerful and intuitive search experience using cutting-edge AI technologies.

 ## Project Structure

 The repository is organized into two main folders:

 - `frontend/`: Contains the Next.js-based user interface
-- `backend/`: Contains the server-side logic and AI implementation (to be developed)
+- `backend/`: Contains the FastAPI server

 ## Frontend

-The frontend of OpenSearch is built using Next.js, a popular React framework that enables server-side rendering and generates static websites for React-based web applications.
+The frontend of OpenSearch AI is built using Next.js, a popular React framework that enables server-side rendering and generates static websites for React-based web applications.

 ### Setup